The Budget

 Now, if only there was another key to unlocking growth.
 Like closer relations with Europe maybe?
 Definitely.

-Although barely mentioned on the main stage, the arguments made at fringes and receptions seem to have made an impact, illustrated by another post-conference act, that of Keir Starmer’s visit to Brussels for talks with the leaders of the European Commission, European Council and European Parliament, the first trip to the EU capital by a UK prime minister since Brexit.
+Although barely mentioned on the main stage, the arguments made at fringes and receptions seem to have made an impact, illustrated by the post-conference act, that of Keir Starmer’s visit to Brussels for talks with the leaders of the European Commission, European Council and European Parliament, the first trip to the EU capital by a UK prime minister since Brexit.

 Though the changes proposed, at least for now, are modest, such as a youth mobility scheme, the mutual recognition of qualifications and a veterinary agreement, they will help reduce barriers and increase trade.